-The AEG solar module family welcomes new members: the brand-new AEG shingled modules.
-Consistently with the AEG hallmark of outstanding product looks, the AEG shingled modules stand out for their excellent smooth optics; but it is their technical advantage that grants them a place on the pedestal.
+The AEG solar module family welcomes new members: the brand-new AEG shingle modules.
+Consistently with the AEG hallmark of outstanding product looks, the AEG shingle modules stand out for their excellent aesthetics; but it is their technical advances that grant them a place on the pedestal.
 Let’s look into what makes them special!

 The shingling technology

 Shingle solar modules are manufactured with shingling technology.
 Simply put, pre-cut crystalline silicon solar cells (shingles) are assembled into the solar modules on top of each other like tiles on a rooftop.
 Differently than standard solar modules, where solar cells are ribbon-attached and are interconnected to the ribbons via soldering, shingles are instead connected into strings with electrically conductive adhesives (ECAs).

 The biggest advantage of AEG shingle modules is that the shingled cell layup generates more energy output (with an output increase of possibly up to 15% over standard modules), as there is no inactive space between cells and energy converting active area of the module is maximized.